 Gansbaai is just two hours from Cape Town, and this sleepy little town is a worldwide draw because it’s one of the planet’s best places to see great white sharks.
 These sharks populate the waters around the area because of the enormous seal colony that lives on the island.

 Though most of the excitement of shark diving is linked to our innate fear of the animals, the high safety standards of the dive operators and the sharks’ natural curiosity make it a safe activity.
 Getting so close to these prehistoric, powerful predators in their natural environment is a once-in-a-lifetime experience.

-Approximately 50km from Johannesburg, you’ll find The Cradle of Humankind.
+Approximately 50 kilometers from Johannesburg, you’ll find the Cradle of Humankind.
 This series of cave systems and archaeological sites spans nearly 50,000 acres, which means there’s plenty to see and do.
-It’s a UNESCO World Heritage site, and within the complex, scientists have found fossil remains from numerous human ancestors such as Australopithecus africanus.
+It’s a UNESCO World Heritage Site, and within the complex, scientists have found fossil remains from numerous human ancestors, such as Australopithecus africanus.
 It was that discovery that designated South Africa as the birthplace of mankind, and later finds backed up the story.